-NASA Lewis Research Center Educational Services Staff with a Spacemobile Vehicle in 1964.
+NASA Lewis Research Center educational services staff with a Spacemobile Vehicle in 1964.
 Credit: NASA.

 Another noteworthy educational outreach effort of the Apollo era was the Spacemobile program.
 The brainchild of astronomer I. M. Levitt of the Franklin Institute in Philadelphia, the Spacemobile was a traveling space-science education program in which lecturers, accompanied by space hardware models and demonstrations, paid visits in specially marked vehicles to high schools, colleges, and other institutions across the country.
 Levitt proposed the concept to NASA in 1961, and the Agency responded by awarding the Franklin Institute a one-year contract to manage the Spacemobile as a pilot program.
-The program, which proved popular, was managed by multiple entities over the years, including for several decades by the Oklahoma State University.86 in the eras before and since, NASA's highly skilled engineers and scientists regularly delivered technical papers and lectures in forums, including conferences sponsored by professional membership organizations, such as the International Astronautical Federation and the American Institute of Aeronautics and Astronautics.
-The topics ranged from the highly technical, such as environmental impacts on magnetoplamadynamic thruster performance, to triumphal, such as the forward-looking "Extensions of Apollo" lecture that George Mueller, NASA's associate administrator for manned spaceflight, gave at the IAF Congress in October 1969.
+The program, which proved popular, was managed by multiple entities over the years, including for several decades by the Oklahoma State University.